primesearch/mfaktc/README.txt

     It is important to submit the results once you're done.
 Do not report partial results as PrimeNet may reassign the exponent to someone else in the meantime; this can lead to duplicate work and wasted cycles.
-You can easily avoid this by setting Stages=0 in the INI file.

     Please do not manually extend assignments from GPU to 72 as users are requested not to "trial factor past the level you've pledged."